 With an undergraduate population comprising 90% Pennsylvania residents-and the majority of those being traditional-age students enrolling right out of high school-the State System's enrollment historically has been closely tied to the state's high school demographic trends.
-As the number of high school graduates in the state continues to drop, most of the universities are expecting their enrollments to continue to decline, resulting in reduced revenue-
+Near-term demographic trends predict a growth in high school graduates through fiscal 2025, and then a decline for several years thereafter.
+This demographic cliff trend is predicted throughout the country, and is more acute in the northeastern United States, which has seen greater overall demographic declines.

-Since peaking at 131,733 students in academic year 2011-12, the projected number of high school graduates has dropped by 3.2% to 127,515 in academic year 2021-22.
+Since peaking at 131,733 students in academic year 2011-12, the projected number of high school graduates has dropped by 5.9% to 123,953 in academic year 2022-23.
 Following is the projected number of Pennsylvania high school graduates based on estimates from the Pennsylvania Department of Education.